Welcome to Simply-Docs

 Company Administration & Compliance

-Keeping a UK company compliant involves ongoing “back office” work: maintaining registers, filing accounts and confirmation statements, updating Companies House when details change, and managing the company secretary role where relevant.
-Even if you do not appoint a formal company secretary, these tasks still need to be carried out and the directors remain responsible for them.
+Keeping a UK company compliant involves ongoing administration: maintaining company registers (specifically the register of members), filing accounts and confirmation statements, updating Companies House when details change, and dealing with the company secretary role where relevant.
+Even if you do not appoint a company secretary, these tasks still need to be done and the directors remain responsible.

-These templates help you manage the statutory lifecycle of the company, ensuring that your public records at Companies House and your private internal registers match and are up to date.
+These templates help you keep your Companies House record and your internal company books aligned, accurate and up to date.

 When Should You Use These Templates?

-✅ manage routine annual compliance, including filing Confirmation Statements and Annual Accounts
+✅ You need to manage routine annual compliance, including filing confirmation statements and annual accounts

-✅ distribute profits by declaring dividends, issuing tax vouchers, or waiving dividend entitlements
+✅ You want to distribute profits, including declaring dividends, issuing dividend tax vouchers, or waiving dividend entitlements

-✅ update company details, for example changing the company name or moving the registered office address
+✅ You need to update company details, for example changing the company name or moving the registered office

-✅ keep internal records up to date, including the Register of Members and other statutory books
+✅ You need to keep internal records up to date, including the register of members and other company registers

-✅ close down a company by voluntarily striking it off the register once it has ceased trading and has no debts
+✅ You want to close a company by voluntary strike off once it has ceased trading and has no debts

 What Filing Rule Should You Be Aware Of?

-❗ From 13 March 2023, Companies House no longer accepts a set of minutes with an embedded resolution as the filed resolution.
-Where a resolution is required to be filed under the Companies Act, a separate copy of the resolution must be filed, rather than relying on minutes alone.
+❗ From 13 March 2023, Companies House no longer accepts minutes with an embedded resolution as the filed resolution.
+Where a resolution must be filed under the Companies Act, you must file a separate copy of the resolution, not the minutes alone.

 Core Administration & Registers

-Even if you do not have a company secretary, core administrative tasks must be undertaken.
-The directors are ultimately responsible for filings and for maintaining company records, such as the register of members (shareholders) and other internal registers.
-This area also covers the registered office (including documents to move it) and guidance on the company secretary role itself.
+Templates and guidance for core compliance tasks and company books, including the register of members and other internal registers.
+This also covers the registered office (including documents to move it) and the company secretary role where relevant.

 Filings & Accounts

-Templates and guidance for the non-negotiable annual filings, including annual accounts, abridged accounts for small companies, and the confirmation statement (formerly the annual return).
+Templates and guidance for mandatory annual filings, including annual accounts (and abridged accounts where relevant) and the confirmation statement (formerly the annual return).

 Dividends & Distributions

-board minutes (for Model or modified articles) and resolutions to declare dividends, including templates for dividends in specie (distributing assets rather than cash) and associated tax vouchers
+• Board minutes and resolutions to declare dividends, including dividends in specie (distributing assets rather than cash), and the associated dividend tax vouchers

-a deed of waiver for situations where a shareholder (often an owner-manager) wishes to waive their entitlement to a dividend so that funds can be retained in the business
+• A deed of waiver for situations where a shareholder waives their dividend entitlement (for example, so funds can be retained in the business)

 Significant Changes

-Documents required when the company undergoes a major identity change, in particular a change of company name and the associated board and shareholder approvals.
+Templates for major company changes, including change of company name and the related board and shareholder approvals.

 Closing a Company